jsantell/three-simple-fp-controls/README.md

 Simple, boring, first person controls for three.js.

-Controls for [three.js] similar to [PointerLockControls] or [FirstPersonControls], but just implements AWSD movement and mouse-look for simple strafing without pointer lock.
+Controls for [three.js] similar to [PointerLockControls] or [FirstPersonControls], but just implements AWSD movement and shift+mouse for looking, for simple strafing without pointer lock.

 ## Try